Otto Schrader (philologist)

-Otto Schrader (28 March 1855, Weimar – 21 March 1919, Breslau) was a German philologist best known for his work on the history of German and Proto-Indo-European vocabulary dealing with various aspects of material culture, such as the names of domesticated plants and animals, the names of the metals, etc.
+Otto Schrader (28 March 1855, Weimar – 21 March 1919, Breslau) was a German philologist best known for his work on the history of German and Proto-Indo-European vocabulary dealing with various aspects of material culture, such as the names of domesticated plants and animals, the names of the metals, etc. Among his most significant works was his linguistic theory, the 'Lachsargument' or the Salmon argument, wherein he hypothesised that as the names for salmon are similar across the Germanic, Baltic, and Slavic languages, these languages must have a common root, and the people who spoke that root language must have originated from a land bordering a water body with salmon.
+He used this theory to argue that the homeland of the Indo-European people must be in the Baltic region, an argument that has since been widely contested.

 Education and early life

 Schrader came from a civil servant family in Thuringia, attended Gymnasium in Weimar, and studied in Jena, Leipzig, and Berlin.
 When he received the Dr. phil. degree, in 1878 he received a teaching position at the Großherzogliches Gymnasium in Jena.
 There he received his habilitation in 1887 and in 1890 received the title of Professor.
 In 1909 he moved to Breslau, where he was an "ordentlicher Professor".
 In 1879 Schrader married Marie von Wilms, with whom he had four children.
 He described himself as a national liberal.

 Support of Hehn's Theory

 Schrader supported Victor Hehn's thesis that the Indo-Europeans were originally nomads.
 According to this thesis, they domesticated only the horse, which they ate.
 Since there are no common Indo-European words for donkey or camel, Schrader assumed that the original homeland of the Indo-Europeans was in the steppes north of the Black Sea, on the Caspian Sea, and on the Aral Sea, an area referred to as the Pontic–Caspian steppe, where wild horses were a native species.
 Schrader's theory would ultimately serve as the basis of Marija Gimbutas' Kurgan theory.